 CITY OF MERCED

 Merced Civic Center 678 W. 18th Street Merced, CA 95340

 Legislation Details (With Text)

-File #: 20-078 Version: 1 Name:
+File #: 20-158 Version: 1 Name:

+Type: Public Hearing Item Status: Passed

+File created: 3/5/2020 In control: City Council/Public Finance and Economic

+Development Authority/Parking Authority/Successor

+Agency to the Redevelopment Agency

+On agenda: 3/16/2020 Final action: 3/16/2020

+Title: SUBJECT: Public Hearing to Consider Work and Expense Report for the Abatement Work Done for

+1716 East 23rd Street (Abatement of Public Nuisance and Demolition of Building) and Assess a Charge Therefor Against the Property and Approving a Lien Against the Property on Assessed Roll as

+a Special Assessment

+REPORT IN BRIEF

-Type: Consent Item Status: Passed File created: 1/28/2020 In control: City Council/Public Finance and Economic Development Authority/Parking Authority/Successor Agency to the Redevelopment Agency Title: SUBJECT: Adoption of Resolution Setting a Public Hearing for March 16, 2020 to Consider the Work and Expense Report and Any Protest or Objections Thereto for the Abatement Work Done for 1716 East 23rd Street (Abatement of Public Nuisance and Demolition of Building) REPORT IN BRIEF Considers setting a public hearing to hear the work and expense report for the abatement work done for 1716 East 23rd Street.
+Requests the City Council to conduct a Public Hearing and consider adopting a resolution approving the work and expense report for the abatement work done for 1716 East 23rd Street, assessing a charge therefor against the property and approving a lien against the property.

+RECOMMENDATION

+City Council - Adopt a motion: